tomesm/MIMS/docs/4_InformationSystemsArchitecture.md

 - status: The current status of the shuttle bay (e.g., available, occupied, under maintenance)
 - shuttle: The shuttle currently docked at the shuttle bay (if any)
 - orbital_station_id

-Functions:
-- updateStatus(newStatus): Update the status of the shuttle bay
-- assignShuttle(shuttle: Shuttle): Assign a shuttle to the shuttle bay
-- unassignShuttle(): Remove the shuttle assignment from the shuttle bay

 ## ImmigrationRule
 Represents a rule or requirement for immigration to a Mars colony.
 These rules are used to determine if a passenger is eligible for automatic visa granting or if they need to go through manual visa processing at an immigration counter.